HARSHSINGH3118/shopify-insights/README.md

                            |  Next.js Frontend|
                            +------------------+
 ```
+---
 ## Assumptions

+### User Authentication
-- Each login email is matched against ingested customers to determine tenant access.
+Login emails are directly matched against ingested customer records to determine tenant access.
+Role-based access control (e.g., admin vs. customer) is not yet implemented.

+### Inventory Calculation
-- Inventory is derived from order line items (Shopify dev store does not expose stock APIs directly).
+Inventory values are derived from order line items, since the Shopify Dev Store does not provide real-time stock API access.

+### Data Refresh Interval
-- Cron scheduler interval is set to 1 minute for demo purposes.
+A cron scheduler is configured to run every 1 minute for demonstration purposes.
+In production, webhook-based ingestion or longer intervals would be preferable.

+### Multi-Tenancy
+Each Shopify store (tenant) is isolated by a unique tenantId.
+All customers, orders, and products are scoped under the corresponding tenant.

+### Data Consistency
+It is assumed that Shopify APIs always return valid, consistent, and up-to-date data.
+No additional reconciliation layer is implemented.

+### Error Handling
+Failed ingestion jobs do not currently retry automatically.
+It is assumed that transient Shopify API failures are minimal in the demo environment.

+### Security
+Environment variables are used to store credentials, API keys, and database connection strings.
+OAuth-based Shopify authentication is assumed for future production work.

+---
 ## Future Improvements
 - Integrate real inventory sync from Shopify APIs.